marler8997/zigup/README.md

 > NOTE: by default `zigup list` should display more information, like release date, its "keep" value, etc.  Maybe it should also sort them, probably by release date?

+# Dependencies

+zigup depends on https://github.com/marler8997/ziget which in turn depends on other projects depending on which SSL backend is selected.
+You can provide `-Dfetch` to `zig build` to automatically clone all repository dependencies, otherwise, the build will report a missing dependency error with an explanation of how to clone it.

+On linux and macos, zigup depends on `tar` to extract the compiler archive files (this may change in the future).

 # Building

-* Depends on https://github.com/marler8997/ziget.  `build.zig` assumes it exists alongside this repository.
-* Currently depends on openssl.
-On linux make sure your environment is able to find openssl.
-On windows, see https://github.com/marler8997/ziget#openssl-on-windows
-* On linux, uses `tar` to extract archives

 ```
 zig build

 # install to a bin directory with
-cp zig-cache/bin/zigup BIN_PATH
+cp zig-out/bin/zigup BIN_PATH
 ```